CFA Level 3 experience

-We’ve already covered the top five things you should know about the CFA Level I and Level II Exams, along with the exams in general.
-After the Level II exam, I enjoyed the final exam of the series though it presents its own challenges.
-If you approach it wisely, following these five points, the Level III exam can be just as enjoyable when you take it.
+After CFA Level 2 exam, I enjoyed the final exam of the series though it presents its own challenges.
+If you approach it wisely, following these five points, CFA Level 3 exam can be just as enjoyable when you take it.

 The essay portion of the exam terrifies many candidates and for good reason.
 Not only are you asked to come up with your own answers, much more difficult that picking it out of three options, but the essays present a physical challenge as well.
 When is the last time you spent almost three hours straight writing by hand?
 The post-exam party is filled with more than a few horror stories about muscle cramps and aching hands.
 You must physically prepare yourself by doing consecutive essay problems and writing for hours or you will not make it through the morning section.

 Most of the topic areas are fair game for essay questions.
 The first two questions will always be on individual and institutional wealth management so being ready for those two topics can give you a huge confidence boost for the rest of the test.
-Corporate Finance, Financial Reporting, Quantitative Methods and Alternative Investments are the least likely to show up as essay questions but will be in the afternoon section.
 I covered the essay section in more detail in a prior post linked here.

 Ok, this one is about the essays as well but I thought it merited its own bullet.
 The Institute releases the essay section, along with guideline answers, for the last three years.
 This is huge and I don’t think most candidates take advantage of it.
 Working through these essay questions not only helps you study the material and practice writing for an extended period, it also helps you write more efficiently and get a feel for the types of information for which the Institute is scoring.